I’m sure you’ve friends who ride with a power meter, and you probably have contemplated getting one for yourself.

 Grand Tours are definitely the worse for them.
-Chris Froome may be a multiple Tour de France winner but nobody can say watching him pedal at 110rpm with his eyes constantly looking at his stem is entertaining.
+Chris Froome may be a multiple Tour de France winner, but nobody can say watching him pedal at 110rpm with his eyes always looking at his stem is entertaining.

 There’s even a dedicated page for it.

 Data is clinical by its very nature.
-If that’s your thing then great.
-If you’re more about the experience of riding a bike then it isn’t so great.
+Suppose that’s your thing, then great.
+If you’re more about the experience of riding a bike, then it isn’t so great.

 2. You're A Weekend Warrior

-If you’re a casual cyclist or a weekend warrior who do 2 to 3 rides a week, then a power meter may not be for you either.
+If you’re a casual cyclist or a weekend warrior who does 2 to 3 rides a week, then a power meter may not be for you either.

 Casual cyclists don’t need to train to a level where a power meter offers value.